123jimin/wplace-joyeuse/README.md

 You may draw any part of the image, but for maximal effectiveness, here are non-mandatory guidelines.

-- Draw the earlier part of the chart first.
+- Draw the bottom part of the chart first.
 - Draw notes and outlines of lasers first.
-- When drawing lines, draw them sparsely first.
+- When drawing new lines, draw them as sparsely dotted lines first.
 - When filling in areas, spray the dots.

 Currently, the bottom two rows are occupied by a different art.
 Leave the bottom two rows as-is.